mvysny/shepherd/README.md

   Then, add the following to your `Dockerfile`: `ARG offlinekey`; `ENV VAADIN_OFFLINE_KEY=$offlinekey` to pass in the Vaadin offline key to perform the production build with.

+> Important: Make sure to use the "Server license key" and NOT the "Offline development license key":
+> The offline dev key depends on the machine ID which may change easily when building in Docker.

 #### k8s resource file contents tips

 * Don't forget to use the `shepherd-PROJECT_ID` namespace.